-“fix the country” demonstration was a campaign led by angry youth due to mismanagement of the economy on the side of the current government, led by various popular and outspoken people like black rasta, captain smart and the brain behind the protest Joshua Boye Doe popularly known on social media as kaly jay.
-This protest and has tags started as a result of continues increasing in fuel prices throughout the nation and mishandling the economic sources.
+The “Fix the Country” demonstration was a campaign led by angry youth due to mismanagement of the economy on the side of the current government, led by various popular and outspoken people like black rasta, Captain Smart and the brain behind the protest Joshua Boye Doe popularly known on social media as Kaly Jay.
+This protest and has tags started as a result of continuous increases in fuel prices throughout the nation and mishandling of the economic sources.

-The protest by these youth started on Twitter as awareness to alert the current government to be on it toes all the noise on social media was not fruitful till the protestants decided to take it on foot, because if persuasion fails force is applied.
-This was not taken lightly by the government so they also started to hit back with a hashtag “fix yourself” to show that they were doing their best but what was the citizens doing to help.
+The protest by these youth started on Twitter as awareness to alert the current government to be on its toes all the noise on social media was not fruitful till the protestants decided to take it on foot because if persuasion fails force is applied.
+This was not taken lightly by the government so they also started to hit back with the hashtag “#fixyourself” to show that they were doing their best but what were the citizens doing to help?

-It was a back and forth issue with the demonstration especially the fact that the police became a hindrance by stopping them from demonstrating, these leaders took to the media not to back down till something is done, during all these there was no specific problem or issue they had been brought to support the claim of mismanagement of the economy.
-People watching from afar kept asking what their problem was because they supported the agenda but they needed confirmation of what they were fighting for, would their plight be in vain would they lose their lives for a claim or a purpose.
+It was a back-and-forth issue with the demonstration especially the fact that the police became a hindrance by stopping them from demonstrating, these leaders took to the media not to back down till something was done, during all these there was no specific problem or issue they had been brought to support the claim of mismanagement of the economy.
+People watching from afar kept asking what their problem was because they supported the agenda but they needed confirmation of what they were fighting for, Would their plight be in vain Would they lose their lives for a claim or a purpose?

 We have had lots of demonstrations but do you think this was necessary, were there any changes made.
 We agree this was to put the government on its toes but let’s face the fact this was a follow-the-crowd demonstration.
 Social media is a place where people express their thoughts through writing.
 One of the reasons this demonstration was a flop according to people watching from afar was because of not being to provide the government with facts and evidence of the things they wanted to fix.